sstsimulator/sst-docs/docs/elements/balar/CompilingRISCVCUDA.md

 :::

-Since no real GPU will be used during the simulation, a custom CUDA runtime library is needed to intercept the CUDA API calls from CPU code and dispatch those to *balar* and GPGPU-Sim.
+Since no real GPU will be used during the simulation, a custom CUDA runtime library is used to intercept the CUDA API calls from CPU code and dispatch those to *balar* and GPGPU-Sim.
 You can find the source code for the custom CUDA runtime at `src/sst/elements/balar/tests/vanadisLLVMRISCV/cuda_runtime_api_vanadis.cc`

 In the same folder, there is a Makefile handling compiling the custom runtime and a simple vector add program.

 ```Makefile title="Makefile"
 # Custom Vanadis CUDA lib